Uniform honeycomb

 In geometry, a uniform honeycomb or uniform tessellation or infinite uniform polytope, is a vertex-transitive honeycomb made from uniform polytope facets.
 All of its vertices are identical and there is the same combination and arrangement of faces at each vertex.
-Its dimension can be clarified as n-honeycomb for an n-dimensional honeycomb.
+Its dimension can be clarified as n-honeycomb or an n-dimensional honeycomb.

 An n-dimensional uniform honeycomb can be constructed on the surface of n-spheres, in n-dimensional Euclidean space, and n-dimensional hyperbolic space.
 A 2-dimensional uniform honeycomb is more often called a uniform tiling or uniform tessellation.

 Nearly all uniform tessellations can be generated by a Wythoff construction, and represented by a Coxeter–Dynkin diagram.
 The terminology for the convex uniform polytopes used in uniform polyhedron, uniform 4-polytope, uniform 5-polytope, uniform 6-polytope, uniform tiling, and convex uniform honeycomb articles were coined by Norman Johnson.

 Wythoffian tessellations can be defined by a vertex figure.
 For 2-dimensional tilings, they can be given by a vertex configuration listing the sequence of faces around every vertex.
 For example, 4.4.4.4 represents a regular tessellation, a square tiling, with 4 squares around each vertex.
-In general an n-dimensional uniform tessellation vertex figures are define by an (n−1)-polytope with edges labeled with integers, representing the number of sides of the polygonal face at each edge radiating from the vertex.
+In general an n-dimensional uniform tessellation vertex figures are defined by an (n−1)-polytope with edges labeled with integers, representing the number of sides of the polygonal face at each edge radiating from the vertex.